An early work-in-progress dedicated to helping,

 At the heart of the concept is the pledger community, which would be treated intelligently and respectfully, and not badgered.
 Pledgers would find it easy to share, and would see, in real time, what their sharing leveraged, in cash and in kind.
 And because of the moonbeamsvernacular possibly peculiar to Aotearoa–Australia: stratospherically costly–moonshot distinction, the campaigns would be few, bold, and invariably successful.
 Campaigns would also be fee-free, with every cent pledged going to the cause.

-Exceeding the 76.2% who voted Growing a community of moonbeamsvernacular, possibly peculiar to Aotearoa–Australia: stratospherically costly-moonshot pledgers to match or better the percentage of general-election voters is not far-fetched.
-Not only would every pledger have the satisfaction of voting for the winner—the cause—pledgers would be eligible to ‘vote’ from the time they started school—adding about 852 000 young people to the, five-year-old-and-over, cohort.
+Democracy from day one Growing a community of moonbeamsvernacular, possibly peculiar to Aotearoa–Australia: stratospherically costly-moonshot pledgers to match or better the 76.2%2023, down 1.2 percentage points from 2020 of general-election voters is far from far-fetched.
+Not only would every pledgerassuming of course that they ranked the winning cause as either their favourite or one or other of their less-preferred options have the satisfaction of voting for the winner—the cause—pledgers would be eligible to ‘vote’ from the time they started school—adding about 852 000 young people to the cohort that currently enjoys only the slimmest odds of participation in a voting-in-schools programme.

 American leadership is what holds the world together.

-Former Prime Minister Jacinda Ardern, while in office, kicked off the Christchurch Call initiative, the impact of which is stated to have been transformative in instigating a content-incident protocol.
-It can only be hoped it will be the social media pollution equivalent of the ozone-layer-hole-healing Montreal Protocol.
+Former Prime Minister Jacinda Ardern, while in office, kicked off the Christchurch Call initiative, the impact of which has unquestionably been transformative in instigating a global content-incident protocol.
+It can only be hoped that the Christchurch Call will be the social-media-pollution equivalent of the ozone-layer-hole-healing Montreal Protocol, but meantime it does indicate that Aotearoa could lead, globally.

-Some may argue that ending the child poverty that has been allowed to persist for so long, has missed to boat, given the global poverty that climate change will precipitate, without unprecedented, extraordinary levels of mobilisation to mitigate the impacts.
-But one team of five million, having demonstrated emphatically that child poverty is an imminently eradicable scourge, could easily become the global showcase for practicable climate-action mobilisation.
-Wretchedly, that demonstration may be far less convincing unless Winston Petershis opportunity to expose the paucity of Green Party policy supporting Lake Onslow? can take time out from his viciously disinforming conspiracy-baiting to convince a victorious National Party to revisit its free-market-pandering, egregiously carbon-illiterate determination to axe the heroic Lake Onslow pumped hydro storage project.
-The failure of both the government and the mainstream media to respond to the Parliamentary Commissioner for the Environment’s call for a national discussion on future electricity pathways vividly illustrates the urgent need for deep, democratisationre-democratisation, arguably.
+Some may argue that ending the child hunger that has been permitted to persist beyond the Third1940–1970 Agricultural Revolution has completely missed the boat, given the starvation that global heating will precipitate unless unprecedentedly extraordinary levels of surgically targeted mobilisation mitigate its impacts and rescue its victims.
+One team of five million, however, if it demonstrated emphatically that child hunger was an imminently eradicable scourge, could readily become the showcase for global, practicable climate-action mobilisation.
+Wretchedly, that demonstration may be far from convincing unless Winstonhis opportunity to expose the paucity of Green Party policy supporting Lake Onslow?
+Petershis opportunity to expose the paucity of Green Party policy supporting Lake Onslow? deigns to take time out from his viciously disinforming conspiracy-baiting to coerce the coalition-leading National Party into revisiting its free-market-pandering, egregiously carbon-illiterate axing of the heroic Lake Onslow pumped hydro storage project.
+The failure of both the government and the mainstream media to respond to the Parliamentary Commissioner for the Environment’s call for a national discussion on future electricity pathways vividly illustrates the urgent need for deep democratisationre-democratisation, arguably.

 Failure to deliberate sinks democracy index and low-carbon electrification Without deep democratisation, powerful, narrow sectional interests were effortlessly able to scuttle New Zealand’s most economic pathway to deep decarbonisation.
-Aotearoa should be the deliberative democratisation world leader, not languishing at 33rd in the deliberative component index.
-As for the healthy egalitarianism that the 1984–1988 Labour government put to the Rogernomics sword: It remains to be seen as to whether someone can now do what neither Cunliffe nor Ardern could: survive their party’s hierarchy long enough to meaningfully atone for the four decades of harm that Labour’s unbridled neoliberalism unleashed.
+Aotearoa should be the deliberative democratisation world leader, not languishing at 33rd in that liberal-democracy component index.
+New Zealand’s once-healthy egalitarianism was put to the Rogernomics sword by the 1984–1988 Labour government gifted the commencement to its two-term rampage.
+It remains to be seen whether some principled politician can yet do what neither Cunliffe nor Ardern could: prevail over their party’s unrepentant hierarchy sufficiently for Labour to begin to atone for the four decades of harm its unbridled neoliberalism unleashed.

 All rights reserved.